roslanskyc/cs-comps/bandit/banditNotes.md

 Here's an interesting one - there's an *inhere* directory to move to, like last time, but now there are ten files inside, ranging from *-file00* to *-file09*.
 According to the website, the flag is stored in the only human-readable file.
 And sure, we could try opening each file in turn until we get one that looks like a flag, but how can we make it easier on ourselves?

 The command ```file [FILENAME]``` gives us file types.
 So maybe ```file *```?
 Turns out this gives an error, that we can't open "ile00" as it does not exist.
 As before, the dashed start gives us problems, so ```file ./*``` should (and does) work.
 It lists out all the files and their types, showing that *-file07* is ASCII text and everything else is data.
 Sure enough, opening *-file07* gives us the flag.

+## bandit5
+The ```find``` command comes to mind as a good candidate for this.
+I tried ```find . -size 1033c```, which looked throughout everything in *inhere* for a file that is 1033 bytes in size.
+Turns out, this was all I needed to get the right file, in *maybehere07*.
+As an extra check, I used ```ls -l``` to make sure that the right file was not executable.

+## bandit6
+Again, ```find``` will save us here.
+There's nothing in the home directory, so we will need to look further, starting from root. ```find / -user bandit7 -group bandit6 -size 33c``` searches from the root directory for files that match the given properties.
+Unfortunately, it also tries to see into a tons of files and gets permission denied errors for almost all of them.
+We can ignore the error messages by adding ```2>/dev/null```, so ```find / -user bandit7 -group bandit6 -size 33c 2>/dev/null``` gives the filepath to the flag we want.